-Chaïbia Talal passed away from a heart attack in 2004, but not before her work was renowned for it’s joyful portrayal of women in loving color.
+Chaïbia Talal passed away from a heart attack in 2004, but not before her work was internationally renowned for its joyful portrayal of women in bold color.
 In 2015 the Moroccan filmmaker Youssef Britel directed a biography called “Chaïbia, The Peasant of the Arts”, which he hoped would be “a message of hope to all women, through the story of Chaibia, who overcame all obstacles that stood before her to reach glory.”

 Got questions, comments or corrections about Chaïbia Talal?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.